Nicolás Maduro: Narcosobrinos incident

+Sanctions against Tareck El Aissami and Diosdado Cabello

-Ex-Venezuelan vice president Tareck El Aissami, who served Maduro from 2017 to 2018 is under U.S sanctions for drug trafficking and aiding state terrorism.
-He is accused by the U.S State Department of aiding sanctioned Iran terrorist backed groups including Hezbollah and Quds Force.
-He is also accused of having ties with various illicit organizations including Los Zetas and Cartel of the Suns.
+Ex-Venezuelan vice president Tareck El Aissami, who served Maduro from 2017 to 2018, is under U.S. sanctions for drug trafficking and aiding state terrorism.
+He is accused by the U.S State Department of aiding sanctioned Iran-backed terrorist organizations, including Hezbollah and Quds Force.
+He is also accused of having ties with various illicit organizations, including Los Zetas and Cartel of the Suns.

 On 18 May 2018, the Office of Foreign Assets Control (OFAC) of the United States Department of the Treasury placed sanctions in effect against high-level official Diosdado Cabello.
-OFAC stated that Cabello and others used their power within the Bolivarian government "to personally profit from extortion, money laundering, and embezzlement", with Cabello allegedly directing drug trafficking activities with Venezuelan Vice President Tareck El Aissami while dividing drug profits with President Nicolás Maduro.
+OFAC stated that Cabello and others used their power within the Bolivarian government "to personally profit from extortion, money laundering, and embezzlement", with Cabello allegedly directing drug trafficking activities with Venezuelan Vice President Tareck El Aissami while dividing drug profits with President Maduro.

+US indictment of Maduro

-On 26 March 2020, the United States Department of Justice charged Maduro and other Venezuelan officials and some Colombian former FARC members, for what William Barr described as "narco-terrorism": the shipping of cocaine to the US to wage a health war on US citizens.
-According to Barr, Venezuelan leaders and the FARC faction organised an "air bridge" from a Venezuelan airbase transporting cocaine to Central America and a sea route to the Caribbean.
+On 26 March 2020, the United States Department of Justice charged Maduro and other Venezuelan officials and some Colombian former FARC members for what Attorney General William Barr described as "narco-terrorism": the shipping of cocaine to the US to wage a health war on US citizens.
+According to Barr, Venezuelan leaders and the FARC faction organised an "air bridge" from a Venezuelan air base transporting cocaine to Central America and a sea route to the Caribbean.
 The US government offered $15 million for any information that would lead to his arrest.

-Maduro's nephews were freed in October 2022 as a prisoner swap for seven jailed Americans.